Midwife in the Tire Swing

 “Global positioning,” Sarah said.
-“Enhanced 911 had you on satellite.
+“They had you on satellite.
 Not yet, Lucy.
 I’m not ready.”

 “Shouldn’t I be saying that?”
 Wheeze.
 The wolf smile.
-“I know, I know—and when you have such complex plans for a first-rate New Age sendoff.
+“I know—and when you have such complex plans for a first-rate New Age sendoff.
 Sorry again.
 I am not indestructible.”

-“This time.
+“This time I seem to have survived.
 I am saving myself for you, daughter mine.
 For the crepe paper special.”

 Sarah banged on the glass, “My father.”
 The EMT held up his doctor’s bag and looked eager.
 Sarah waved him off and did a pantomime for pulling the whistle of an express train.
 “No. Not more dope.
 Just a little noise—some siren, please?
 To show we care?”
 She mouthed the words against the steel mesh embedded double safety glass.